AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 Use the new Connector
 ---------------------

-Now if you refresh the cache, the new connector and xml job can be found under Export > Import profiles > Create import profile.
+Now if you refresh the cache, the new connector and xml job can be found under Collect > Import profiles > Create import profile.

 You can create an instance of this job and give it a name like ``xml_product_import``.

-Now you can run the job from the UI or you can use following command:
+Now you can run the job from the UI or use following command:

 .. code-block:: bash